 No, upvotes don't pay out.
 They only help update our Blogs page.

 No one can track anything about you specifically.
-All an author can see is that there's been a payment to their digital wallet.
+All an author can see is that they've received payments from Coil.

 No. We can see when you're using Coil, but not what content you view.